AshanW97/starter-academic-new/content/post/HeavenzArchi/index.md

 Architecture provides solutions for a wide area of problems varying from arranging your garden properly to psychological effects of lighting.
 From where does one learn all these?
 How do I confirm that my architect is qualified and reliable?
 In this week, we are digging deep on how to become a qualified architect in Sri Lanka.

 **What is Architecture?**
 Architecture is the art or practice of planning, designing and constructing buildings and structures.
 It is a field of study which incorporates creative thinking with the required sciences.
-As such, an architect (or a relevant undergraduate) should have
+As such, an architect (or a relevant undergraduate) should have;

 *Fundamental knowledge in fields such as science and arts